EMEDAT/QA-Wolf/qa_wolf_take_home/README.md

 - **SecurityScanner**: Conducts basic security scans.
 - **Reporter**: Generates a report of test results.

-My aim for using thses classes is to create modular, reusable code.
+My aim for using these classes is to create modular, reusable code.

 ### Configuration